munificent/craftinginterpreters/book/scanning.md

     with this simple rule.

 *   [Python][] treats all newlines as significant unless an explicit backslash is used at the end of a line to continue it to the next line.
-Also, newlines anywhere inside a pair of brackets (`()`, `[]`, or `{}`) are ignored.
+However, newlines anywhere inside a pair of brackets (`()`, `[]`, or `{}`) are ignored.
 Idiomatic style strongly prefers the latter.

-    This rule works well for Python because it is a deeply statement-oriented language.
+    This rule works well for Python because it is a highly statement-oriented language.
 In particular, Python's grammar ensures a statement never appears inside an expression.
 C does the same, but many other languages which have a "lambda" or function literal syntax do not.